castillocarlosr/portfolio/README.md

 - Updated:  Replaced Mixer with Twitch.

 Pending Update
-* December 16, 2020
+* December 28, 2020
-* Will update with new employment
+* Will update with new employment (HCL America)
 - LinkedIn is up-to-date